The Magnificent Rocky Mountain Region

 You may be surprised to find out that the Rocky Mountains contain 100 summits (or mountain peaks).

-All of these peaks reach up to 12,290 feet of elevation!
+All these peaks reach up to 12,290 feet of elevation!

 • Can you think of anything higher than that?

-The Rocky Mountains are located in the region called, appropriately, the Rocky Mountain Region.
-Take a look at the map below to see if your state falls in this region:
+The Rocky Mountains are located in the Rocky Mountain Region.
+Take a look at the map below to see which states fall in this region.

 Rocky Mountain states

-The summits, or mountain peaks, are higher in the Southern Rockies compared to those in the Northern Rockies.
+The summits, or mountain peaks, are higher in the Southern Rockies than in the Northern Rockies.

 • Why do you think this is true?